CoVaRR-NET/duotang/currentsituation.md

-In addition saltations (highly divergent lineages) continue to be tracked, such as recent saltations of <u id='BA_1'>BA.1</u> and Delta detected (to view these, select only <u id='BA_1'>BA.1</u> or Delta under the root-to-tip plot below).
-These all have no evidence of growth to date and are all either noted as from a chronic infection in the additional annotation provided in the VirusSeq Data Portal or our further analysis indicates they have mutations consistent with chronic infection.
+In addition saltations (highly divergent lineages) continue to be tracked, such as recent saltations of <u id='BA_1'>BA.1</u> detected (to view these, select only <u id='BA_1'>BA.1</u> in the root-to-tip plot below).
+These all have no evidence of growth to date and are all either noted as from a chronic infection in the additional annotation provided in the VirusSeq Data Portal or further analysis we performed indicates they have mutations consistent with chronic infection.